duracelltomi/gtm4wp/readme.txt

 == Changelog ==

+= 1.17 =

+* Fixed: server side GTM hostname did not work if domain name included a hyphen character

 = 1.16.1 =

 * Fixed: GTM ID not properly set in noscript tag (probably fixes some 403 errors with firewalls too)